ljnferreira/selecaoBankOne/backend/README.md

     * POST /products/bydate that will return an object with quantity of an product registered between 2 dates;
     * GET /products that return a list off all products and their respective details;
     * GET /products/:id that will return all details of an product with the specified id;
+    * GET /relatory that will return a list of product name, total value and quantity in stock;
     * DELETE /products/:id that will delete a product with the specified id;

   ### POST /create